 $81,640,278

-Helmed for the screen by Warren Beatty and Buck Henry, Heaven Can Wait tells the story of a quarterback named Joe, who, unfortunately, meets with an accident.
+Directed by Warren Beatty and Buck Henry, Heaven Can Wait follows the journey of Joe, a dedicated quarterback whose life takes an unexpected turn after a tragic accident.

 BiographyDramaSport